wpernath/ocpdev-book/chapter5/Chapter 5- GitOps And ArgoCD.md

 ![Image 1: The GitOps Delivery Model][image-1]

-So, you’re still using your Tekton or Jenkins (or whatever tooling you use) based Pipeline to do continuous integration.
+So, you’re still using your Tekton or Jenkins (or whatever tooling you use) based Pipeline to do continuous integration (CI).
 GitOps then takes care of the CD part.

 ## ArgoCD Concepts
-Right now (as of version 2.0), the concept of ArgoCD is quite easy.
-You’re registering an Argo Application which contains pointers to the necessary Git repository with all the application specific descriptors like Deployment, Service etc. and the Kubernetes cluster.
+Right now (as of version 2.1), the concept of ArgoCD is quite easy to understand.
+You’re registering an Argo Application which contains pointers to the necessary Git repository with all the application specific descriptors like `Deployment`, `Service` etc. and to the Kubernetes cluster.

 You might also define an Argo Project, which defines various defaults like
 - Which source repos are allowed
 - Which destination servers and namespaces are allowed to deploy to
-- A whitelist of cluster resources to deploy, like Deployments, Services etc.
+- A whitelist of cluster resources to deploy, like `Deployments`, `Services` etc.
+- Synchronization windows
+- Any application must be assigned to a project and inherits those settings

+A `default` project is created in ArgoCD and contains reasonable defaults.

 Once the Application is registered, ArgoCD starts „healing“ the application, if the sync policy is set accordingly.
 Otherwise, you need to manually start the synchronization.

 ## The Use Case: Implementing GitOps for our Quarkus-Simple App
-We’ve been using the [quarkus-simple application][3] over the last three blog posts.
+We’ve been using the [person service][3] over the last 4 chapters.
 Let’s continue to use this and create a GitOps workflow for it.
-You can find all resources we are discussing here in the `gitops` folder within the `quarkus-simple` application on GitHub.
+You can find all resources we are discussing here in the `gitops` folder within the `book-example` repository on GitHub.

 We are going to setup ArgoCD (via [OpenShift GitOps Operator][4]) on OpenShift 4.9 (via [CodeReady Containers][5]).
-We are going to use [Tekton to build a pipeline][6] which updates our [quarkus-simple-config][7] Git repository with the latest image digest of the build.
+We are going to use [Tekton to build a pipeline][6] which updates the [person-service-config][7] Git repository with the latest image digest of the build.
 ArgoCD should then detect the changes and should start a synchronization of our application.

 **NOTE:  Typically, a GitOps pipeline is not directly pushing changes into the main branch of a configuration repository.
 Instead, the pipeline should commit into a feature- or release branch and should create a pull request, so that changes can be reviewed before they are merged to the main branch. **

-But first of all, let’s create a new repository for our application configuration (`quarkus-simple-config`).
+But first of all, let’s create a new repository for our application configuration (`person-service-config`).

 ## The Application Configuration Repository
 One of the main concepts of GitOps is that you’re going to have a Git repository of your application.
 This could either be part of the source code repository or separated from it.
 As I am a big fan of [„separation of concerns“][8], I am going to create a new repository with just the [kustomize][9] based configuration of my application.